 By the late seventh century, doctors at the Hospital would have had access to The Medical Compendium in Seven Books, a distillation of information by one Paul of Aegina, a respected physician.
 He appears to have deserved respect, as the Compendium was in use as a standard medical textbook for the next 800 years.

 By the 12th century, Constantinople had well-organized hospitals, medical specialists, wards segregated to treat specific diseases, and systematic treatments.
 They even had women doctors, those Byzantines.
 Faith was important.
-After the groundbreaking Hospital of Sampson, hospitals were built next to churches, and later, next to mosques.
+After the groundbreaking Hospital of Sampson, hospitals were built next to churches, and later, under the Ottomans, next to mosques.
 When medicine failed, Byzantine patients prayed with icons of Cosmas and Damien, patron saints of medicine and doctors.
 Continued emphasis on charity resulted in medicine being available to all.

 Many other great physicians practiced in Constantinople, but the atrocity of the Fourth Crusade slowed medical development in the 13th century.
 Still the Hospital of Sampson survived.
 When the infamous Italian Crusaders captured Constantinople in 1204, they converted the Hospital into a Western Roman hospital– a hostel for poor and sick pilgrims.